ihtifazhuddin/training-evaluation-app/README.md

   - `test-files/`: This directory contains the tests or draft codes for the project.

 - `package.json`: This file lists the project dependencies and scripts.

-## Usage

-1. Log in as a staff member to view and evaluate training sessions.
-2. Submit the evaluation with a digital signature.
-3. Log in as an HR member to view and approve evaluations with a digital signature.

 ## Use Case